 Scholastic Library Publishing National Library Week Grant - The electronic applications for the 2013 Scholastic Library Publishing National Library Week grant will be available shortly.
 Apply by Sept.
 30 for the chance to receive $3,000 for your library.

 The Carnegie Corporation of New York/New York Times "I Love my Librarian" Award - Each year, thousands of library supporters nominate their librarians for the Carnegie Corporation of New York/New York Times I Love My Librarian Award, and 10 winners are selected.
-Nominations for the I Love My Librarian award will open Thursday, June 21.
+Nominations for the 2013 I Love My Librarian Award are open through September 27.
 Nominations are open to public, school, college, community college and university librarians.
-Read about the 2012 winners and winners from 2008, 2009, 2010.and the 2011 winners
+Read about the 2012 winners and winners from 2008, 2009, 2010.and the 2011 winners.

 Downloadable @ your library logos - The @ your library® logo is available for libraries and library organizations nationwide—libraries and library organizations do not need to seek permission to use the logo.

 PR Tools and Resources- Contains ready made public relations materials so that libraries of all types can promote themselves locally.
 Materials include toolkits developed by ALA Divisions, print, radio and television public service announcements (PSAs) and suggestions of how to use the @ your library brand to promote you library and library services.

 Sponsorship Programming- Learn about The Campaign for America's Libraries sponsors.

 Visibility @ your library Blog- is the blog of the American Library Association's Public Information Office, providing news and information for librarians and library supporters.